 1. High Early (Compressive) Strength

-Jeff is always saying, “Compressive strength is not as important as you think.”
+Compressive strength is not an indicator of a high quality concrete countertop mix.
 However, high early (compressive) strength is important early on.
-This is when you need to get the concrete out of the forms, flip it over and start grinding it as soon as possible to get it into your client’s home.
+This is when you need to get the concrete out of the forms, flip it over and start processing it as soon as possible to get it into your client’s home.
 Concrete that develops high compressive strength quickly is going to be harder than concrete that develops strength more slowly.
 This means that the cement paste between the hard sand grains and aggregate will be harder, and the concrete can be ground and polished sooner.

-High early strength is accomplished by using a low water to cement ratio, proper pozzolan loading and cement contents higher than construction grade concrete.
+High early strength is accomplished by using a low water to cement ratio, proper pozzolan loading, and cement contents higher than construction grade concrete.

 2. High Flexural Strength